 I usually use pre-cut butternut squash cubes, available at Whole Foods and at many supermarkets.
 Which means this recipe is SUPER easy!

 In addition to salt and pepper, I like to add garlic and onion powders, and dried thyme.
-Some people make Indian flavored butternut squash soup, using curry powder.
+Some people like to add curry powder.
 I haven’t tried it, but it actually sounds very good.

 I usually serve it as an appetizer, but it’s so rich and filling that you can easily serve it as a main course.
 Simply serve it in a bowl instead of a cup, with these wonderful almond flour cheese biscuits.